Angelelli, C. V. (2004). Medical Interpreting and Cross-Cultural Communication. Cambridge: Cambridge University Press.

 Williams, U. (1983).
 Interpreting in Mental Health Situations: Basic Issues.
 In D. Watson & B. Heller, (Eds.)
 Mental Health and Deafness: Strategic Perspectives, Silver Spring, MD: American Deafness and Rehabilitation Association.

 The International Medical Interpreters Association has a good resources page.
 It also has a document on the IMIA standards of practice: These standards of practice developed by the IMIA were developed in 1996 and updated in 2007.
 This document outlines the role of an interpreter in a clinical setting and provides standards of practice on interpretation, cultural competency, and ethics.
-Additionally the document contains an evaluation tool.
+Additionally, the document contains an evaluation tool.
 This document can be used in the development of a training program for interpreters, as an evaluation tool, and in preparing health care providers to work with interpreters.

 The Cross Cultural Health Care Program offers a two-page document “Guidelines for Providing Health Care Services Through an Interpreter” (attached).

-The Center for Applied Linguistics has very useful and insightful background materials on various refugee populations
+The Center for Applied Linguistics has very useful and insightful background materials on various refugee populations.

-Included in eLearning:
+Included in the eLearning: